 How much does it cost?

-The basic app is free with in-app purchases available.
+If you are looking for a free pocket money app, Rooster Money is the one as the basic app is free.
+In-app purchases are available.
 If you download the free app using this link, you will receive 2 month’s free of the Plus features which will give you plenty of time to see how the app works.
 All you need to do is download the app and add at least one child to your account.
 Do make sure that you check back in within a week and start using the app to either add goals or chores!

 We’ve had a birthday in our house this weekend so we’ve put the safe in to practice already!
 My girls will be reviewing the app and reporting back in a couple of months here but I’d love to hear your feedback if you already use it or anything similar.